A allegorical painting of a man playing a lute entitled 'Hearing', by Gonzales Coques 1614-1684

 19:00 to 21:00

 John Dowland [1563 - 1626] was one of England's pre-eminent lutenists, working at the English and Danish court and celebrated for his songs as well as instrumental music.
-This performance will mark the 400th anniversary of his death with lute music and letters.
+This performance will mark the 400th anniversary of his death.

 Dowland's life and music will be introduced by the performers, and no prior knowledge is necessary to appreciate the meditative and intricate music of this fascinating musician.